 Getting into prepping can seem like a daunting and difficult task.
-Luckily, it doesn’t have to be!
+It doesn’t have to be.
 Just start small and build up your kit and knowledge slowly.
 Take the task one step at a time until you have a reliable arsenal at your disposal.

 When you first get started, don’t buy into the idea you “have to” buy certain products.
-Really, prepping is about unlimited freedom.
-You need to find things specific to exactly what you need, no one can detail these principle items you personally need.
+Really, prepping is about unlimited freedom to prepare based on your own needs.
+You need to find things specific to your own situation.
 Always research what you need and buy accordingly.
 That’s why the most important part of all of this is…

 Making an Overall Emergency Prepping Plan

 For your first plan, start basic.
 Make a plan to last 7 days in the event of an emergency.
 Consider a bunch of different alternates that could happen that you want to be prepared for.
-For ideas and specifically detailed ideas – check out my article here.
+For ideas, check out my article here.